Table of Contents

-In this blog I’m using Pandoc to convert Markdown to HTML.
+In a past version of this blog I used Pandoc to convert Markdown to HTML.
 It’s by far the best and most powerful markdown converter, but it has one, albeit little weakness: Its syntax highlighting is based highlighting-kate, which is less good and supports less languages than the Python library Pygments, the de-facto standard highlighter used by Github and others.

 Fortunately, it’s easy to implement custom highlighting thanks to the great API of Pandoc, with just two functions in Text.Highlighting.Pygments.Pandoc:

 import Text.Highlighting.Pygments (toHtml) blockToHtml :: Block -> IO Block blockToHtml x@(CodeBlock attr _) | attr == nullAttr = return x blockToHtml x@(CodeBlock (_,,_) _) = return x blockToHtml (CodeBlock (_,language:_,_) text) = do colored <- toHtml text language return (RawBlock (Format "html") colored) blockToHtml x = return x codeBlocksToHtml :: Pandoc -> IO Pandoc codeBlocksToHtml = walkM blockToHtml